eMachines Logo

 Rather than competing in the high-performance computing segment, eMachines carved out a niche in producing cost-effective systems for everyday home and office tasks.
 Their standard offering typically encompassed computers running on Intel Celeron or AMD processors, with integrated graphics and a package deal of inexpensive monitors and peripherals.

 In 2004, a new chapter began for eMachines when it was bought for $161 million by Acer, a multinational tech corporation based in Taiwan.
-This acquisition allowed Acer to penetrate the American PC market, using eMachines as their vehicle.
+This acquisition allowed Acer to penetrate the American PC market, using eMachines as its vehicle.

 With Acer at the helm, eMachines maintained its reputation for entry-level desktops and laptops, available through popular retail chains such as Best Buy, Walmart, and Staples.
 The company’s strategy and positioning propelled it to the number 3 spot in US retail PC sales by around 2005, only surpassed by Dell and HP.